zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 We all know that you can say something to someone t hat would make the person mad or happy depending on the tone.
 For example, if  you said to your girlfriend, “Oh, you’re crazy,” you say it in such a way that y ou’re kidding or joking and your girlfriend knows it.
 But if you say to your girlfri end, “You’re crazy,” your girlfriend will probably have a different reaction because you ’re using a different tone in your voice.

 Edison says, “It’s a simple parody of how she norma lly addresses the staff.”
 A “parody” (parody) is an imitation of a person, but usually involves some sort of exaggeration in order to be funny.
-Normally, we thi nk of this word “parody” as it relates to some performance on a television show or  in a movie where they’re making fun of something in a way that exaggerates i t.
+Normally, we thi nk of this word “parody” as it relates to some performance on a television show or  in a movie where they’re making fun of something in a way that exaggerates it.

 So, for example, if a politician normally scratches  his head when he talks, a parody of that perhaps would be a comedian who stan ds up and takes both hands and moves them up and down on the sides of hi s head in order to make fun of this politician.
 The comedian is exaggeratin g it.
 He’s trying to imitate the person in a way that would be funny.
 Parody doesn’t  involve just physical actions – it can also be the language you use.